 Community & Government Relations > Community > Partners

-The Office of Community and Government Relations positions the university by building relationships with city, state and federal government bodies as well as business and non-government entities.
-These relationships will further enhance DePaul's mission to prepare students not only to better understand, but also to influence and shape the world in which they live.
+The Office of Community and Government Relations builds relationships with city, state and federal government bodies as well as business and non-government entities.
+These relationships further enhance DePaul's mission to prepare students not only to better understand, but also to influence and shape the world in which they live.
 Our office also facilitates relationships between faculty, staff and students and public and private sector organizations.
 Below is a snapshot of the civic and community organizations our office partners with on a regular basis.

-The 56 row-houses along the 800 and 900 blocks of Belden, Chalmers and Fullerton comprise the Seminary Townhouse Association (STA).
-Once belonging to the McCormick Theological Seminary before its move to Hyde Park in 1975, the homes and adjacent land (i.e. yards, allies, open green area and parking) are all privately owned with an emphasis on community and family where multi-generational families, children and pets abound.
+The 56 row houses along the 800 and 900 blocks of Belden, Chalmers and Fullerton comprise the Seminary Townhouse Association (STA).
+Once belonging to the McCormick Theological Seminary before its move to Hyde Park in 1975, the homes and adjacent land (i.e. yards, alleys, open green area and parking) are all privately owned with an emphasis on community and family.
 The homes were officially designated a Chicago Landmark District in 1977 and are commonly known as the McCormick Row Houses as can be seen on the street by designated signs.
-DePaul University and the Seminary Townhouse Association carry forward the educational mission and residential life with the sense of community, cooperation and mutual respect that McCormick established here so many years ago.
+DePaul University and the Seminary Townhouse Association carry forward an educational mission and residential life with the sense of community, cooperation and mutual respect that McCormick established here so many years ago.
 To highlight the history of the Seminary Townhouses, Elizabeth K. Ware wrote a book entitled "The Seminary Townhouses Stay: The history of a unique community preservation process in Chicago."

-SNA's primary fundraiser is its Annual Sheffield Garden Walk & Festival, first held in 1969.
+SNA's primary fundraiser is its Annual Sheffield Garden Walk, first held in 1969.
 Garden Walk funds have subsidized community projects, such as the renovation of Trebes Park and the playlots in Trebes and Clover.
 Currently, Garden Walk funds support SNA's long-term project to beautify the entire Sheffield neighborhood.
-The Association also provides donations to neighborhood charities and area schools.
+The association also provides donations to neighborhood charities and area schools.

 The Lincoln Park Chamber of Commerce covers a wide area defined by Diversey Parkway to the north, North Avenue to the south, and extending from Lake Michigan to Ashland Avenue—but you don't need to be within these boundaries to join.
 Joining the Lincoln Park Chamber of Commerce is a smart investment for your business.